Gorgeous Annuals for Full Sun

 Cosmos

-Cosmos are a cheerful and easy to grow annual that come in a wide array of colors and shapes.
+Cosmos are cheerful and easy to grow sun loving annuals that come in a wide array of colors and shapes.
+They thrive in hot, sunny locations.

 Snapdragons

-Snapdragons are charming cottage styled flowers that are coveted for their vibrant shades and unique shape.
+Snapdragons are charming cottage styled flowers that are coveted for their vibrant shades and quirky dragon face.
+They thrive in cooler weather and can be grown in early spring.

 Snapdragons are a long blooming flower that will bloom up until the first frost when watered and cared for.